shaneiadt/Ramblings/pages/2019/Functional-Programming-in-JS.md

 Just like most topics when it comes to computer science we shouldn't take a 100% literal approach at all times.

-Nothing would ever get done in that case :dizzy_face:
+Nothing would ever get done in that case

 **Functional Programming** does promote a more:
  - **Predictable**